brevzin/cpp_proposals/0847_deducing_this/deducing-this.md

 Clearly, the parameter specification should not lie, and the first parameter (`less_than{}`) is passed by value.

 Following the proposed rules for candidate lookup, the call operator here would be a candidate, with the object parameter binding to the (empty) object and the other two parameters binding to the arguments.
 Having a value parameter is nothing new in the language at all &mdash; it has a clear and obvious meaning, but we've never been able to take an object parameter by value before.
-For cases in which this might be desirable, see [[#by-value-member-functions]].
+For cases in which this might be desirable, see [by-value member functions](#by-value-member-functions).

 ### Name lookup: within member functions ### {#name-lookup-within-member-functions}